rohithreddy/athena/readme.md

 ### Try as you write

-Upon successfully installing athena you can start a local Flask server with `$ python athena.py`.
-Then visit `127.0.0.1:5000` from your browser.
+Upon successfully installing athena, a local Flask server starts automatically.
+Now, just visit `127.0.0.1:5000` from your browser.
+Generally, you can start a local Flask server with `$ python athena.py`.
 This allows you to test everything locally before committing and deploying to your remote server.
 If you're using Sublime Text and Google Chrome, I recommend installing the LiveReload plugins so that you don't have to manually refresh upon save.

 ### Deploy